dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ---
 title: How to add top bar to websites
 desc: Top bars are beautiful looking lines at the top of a website.
 See how I have implemented it in my websites.
+A colored top bar would not do much harm.
+Instead, it increases the beauty of your website (if used correctly).
 keywords: top bar, website top line, top border of website, top colored line in websites
 author: sharathdt
 tags: Github-Pages